-Traffic Alert - VT Route 100 S, Wilmington
+Traffic Alert - VT Route 100 S, WIlmington

 News Release – Highway / Traffic Notification

-VT Route 100 S, Wilmington has no obstruction in the area of VT Route 9 to Boyd Hill Rd due to a Roadway Re-Opened.
+VT Route 100 S, WIlmington has one lane obstructed in the area of VT Route 9 to Boyd Hill Rd intersections due to a weather event: ice/icy road.

-This incident is expected to last for Immediate.
+This incident is expected to last for expected to be a long duration incident.
 Specific details are not yet available, updates will be provided as appropriate.

 Motorists should expect delays in the area or seek alternate routes.
 Please drive carefully.